Frequently Asked Questions

 How much does it cost?

-Mirasol is proud to be one of the few residential treatment centers that offers all-inclusive treatment costs.
+Mirasol is proud to be one of the few eating disorder treatment centers that offers all-inclusive treatment costs.
 When comparing Mirasol to other facilities, please request a detailed list of fees for services and products that are not included in the base daily rate.

 The daily rate covers the cost of the following services, which may be included in an individualized plan designed by your Mirasol treatment team based on your needs and interests: